raas-dev/configent/README.md

 The shims create or start the necessary virtual machines, a lima VM named 'ubuntu' for running rootless Docker and a lima VM 'rancher' for containerd.

-In addition, the 'rancher' VM has [k3s](https://k3s.io/) for local Kubernetes development.
+In addition, 'rancher' VM has [k3s](https://k3s.io/) for local Kubernetes.

-See aliases to create additional VMs and named aliases `d` and `n` for container build and run shortcuts.
+See aliases for creating additional VMs and aliases `d` and `n` for running containers.

 ## 🔨 Development